-On April 18, 2011, the Corporation and Sun Media Corporation launched SUN News, a national Englishlanguage news and opinion digital specialty service.
+On April 18, 2011, the Corporation and Sun Media Corporation launched SUN News, a national English-language news and opinion digital specialty service.
 On October 31, 2011, the Corporation returned the SUN TV license to the CRTC.

-On May 2, 2011, the Corporation launched "Mlle", a digital specialty service, dedicated to style, beauty and the well-being of Québec women.
+On May 2, 2011, the Corporation launched "Mlle", a digital specialty service, dedicated to style, beauty and the well-being of Québec women (renamed MOI&cie on February 1st, 2013).